jhnns/popular-javascript-projects/README.md

 # Popular JavaScript projects

-This repository provides:

-- [Scripts](#scripts) to retrieve and process data about JavaScript projects from GitHub, npm, StackOverflow etc.
+This repository provides scripts that I have used to retrieve and process data about JavaScript projects from GitHub, npm, StackOverflow etc. You can use the scripts for yourself if you want up-to-date data.
-- The actual [data](#data) on separate data branches

-You can use it to retrieve up-to-date data or just use it as a reference.
+If you don't want to run the scripts for yourself, check out my [gists](#gists) for precompiled data.

 ## Scripts

 All scripts can be executed with node > 6 by running `node scripts/<script-name> ...`.
-All data is written to `stdout`.
-Some meta information, such as the remaining rate limit, is written to stderr.
+All data is written to `process.stdout`.
+Some meta information, such as the remaining rate limit, is written to `process.stderr`.

 You can pipe that data into a dedicated file by running for example `node scripts/githubStarsHistory.js jhnns/popular-javascript-projects > data/my-file.json`.